HazyResearch/deepdive/examples/spouse/README.md

 We'll write a simple UDF in Python that will tag spans of contiguous tokens with the NER tag "PERSON" as person mentions (i.e. we'll essentially rely on CoreNLP's NER module).
 Note that we've already used a bash script as a UDF, and indeed any programming language can be used (DeepDive will just check the path specified in the top line, e.g. `#!/usr/bin/env python`)/
 However DeepDive provides some convenient utilities for Python UDFs which handle all IO encoding/decoding.
-To write our UDF, we'll start by specifying that our UDF will handle tsv lines (as specified in the ddlog above);
+To write our UDF, we'll start by specifying that our UDF will handle tsv lines (as specified in the DDlog above);
 additionally we'll specify the exact type schema of both input and output, which DeepDive will check for us:
 ```python
 from deepdive import *